TerrelRJones/auto-shine-app/README.md

 2. Account creation - Users will be able to save a vehicle and address to their accounts.
 3. Appointment scheduling - A user will be able to create, and or choose an appointment.
 4. Commenting - A user will be able to leave a comment on their scheduled appointment.
-5. Notifications - User will get a notification prior to their appointment.
-6. Payment - After a user chooses an appointment type, they will be prompted to pay via Stripe.
+5. Payment - After a user chooses an appointment type, they will be prompted to pay via Stripe.

 ### Technologies
 React Native,